Zurcher Kantonalbank Zurich Cantonalbank Acquires 66,597 Shares of Conagra Brands, Inc. (NYSE:CAG)

 Zurcher Kantonalbank Zurich Cantonalbank lifted its holdings in Conagra Brands, Inc. (NYSE:CAG) by 45.6% during the fourth quarter, according to its most recent Form 13F filing with the SEC.
 The firm owned 212,704 shares of the company’s stock after purchasing an additional 66,597 shares during the period.
 Zurcher Kantonalbank Zurich Cantonalbank’s holdings in Conagra Brands were worth $7,713,000 as of its most recent filing with the SEC.

-CAG has been the topic of several research reports.
-Zacks Investment Research upgraded Conagra Brands from a “sell” rating to a “hold” rating and set a $36.00 price target on the stock in a research note on Monday, January 11th.
-Jefferies Financial Group initiated coverage on Conagra Brands in a research note on Friday, January 8th.
-They set a “buy” rating and a $41.00 price target on the stock.
-Finally, Credit Suisse Group restated a “sell” rating and set a $33.00 price target on shares of Conagra Brands in a research note on Thursday, January 21st.
-One investment analyst has rated the stock with a sell rating, seven have assigned a hold rating, three have given a buy rating and one has issued a strong buy rating to the company.
-The company currently has an average rating of “Hold” and a consensus target price of $35.67.

 Conagra Brands (NYSE:CAG) last announced its earnings results on Wednesday, January 6th.
 The company reported $0.81 EPS for the quarter, topping the consensus estimate of $0.74 by $0.07.
 The business had revenue of $3 billion for the quarter, compared to the consensus estimate of $2.98 billion.
 Conagra Brands had a return on equity of 16.50% and a net margin of 9.67%.
 Conagra Brands’s revenue was up 6.2% compared to the same quarter last year.
 During the same period in the previous year, the business earned $0.63 EPS.
-Sell-side analysts forecast that Conagra Brands, Inc. will post 2.6 EPS for the current year.
+On average, sell-side analysts anticipate that Conagra Brands, Inc. will post 2.6 EPS for the current fiscal year.

 The firm also recently announced a quarterly dividend, which will be paid on Wednesday, March 3rd.
 Stockholders of record on Friday, January 29th will be issued a $0.275 dividend.
 This represents a $1.10 annualized dividend and a dividend yield of 3.18%.
 The ex-dividend date of this dividend is Thursday, January 28th.
 Conagra Brands’s payout ratio is currently 48.25%.